vdelia/vdelia.github.io/_posts/2015-09-28-microkanren-with-python.md

 ## `unify` python lists to conses

 I modify (as little as possibile) `unify`, and as a consequence I need to evaluate again `equiv`.
+The objective is to transform lists to conses when we try to unify them to other items.

 **In [39]:**